-(See general education pages for the requirement this course meets.)
 (Not open to students with credit in ICS 17 or PHIL 17 or PHIL 17H.)

-(Admission into this course requires consent of the Honors Program Coordinator)
+(Admission into this course requires consent of the Honors Program Coordinator.)

 (Also listed as PHIL 17H.
-Students may enroll in either department, but not both,
+Students may enroll in either department, but not both, for credit.)

 An exploration of issues related to social change including the development of ways of thinking that promote social change.
 Students will read classical and contemporary authors on movements for social change, strategies for organizing, and the development of consciousness.
-As an honors course the students will be expected to complete extra assignments to gain deeper insight into the subject matter
+As an honors course the students will be expected to complete extra assignments to gain deeper insight into the subject matter.